 - Defensive driving

-Are there any restrictions to having your G licence?
+Are there any restrictions with a G licence?

-If you have your G licence but are 21 years old or younger, you must have a zero-blood alcohol level when driving.
-There’s also a zero-tolerance level for cannabis.
+Even if you obtain your full G licence, you may still be subject to a few restrictions — if you’re 21 years old or younger, you must have a zero-blood alcohol level when driving and there’s a zero-tolerance level for cannabis.

 - British Columbia’s ICBC